rundeck/rundeck/docs/en/upgrading/upgrading.md

+% Upgrade Guide
+% Greg Schueler
+% September 12, 2011

-# Important Changes in RunDeck 1.4.1
+## Important Changes in Rundeck 1.4.1

-In RunDeck 1.4.0.x, the new ACL Policy format used an incorrect property key ("job") to check Job Authorizations by name.
+In Rundeck 1.4.0.x, the new ACL Policy format used an incorrect property key ("job") to check Job Authorizations by name.
 The correct key was used in all documentation, but not in the underlying code.
 The correct key is "name".

-This issue has been fixed in RunDeck 1.4.1, however if you were using the incorrect key previously, you will have to change your aclpolicy files to the correct key.
+This issue has been fixed in Rundeck 1.4.1, however if you were using the incorrect key previously, you will have to change your aclpolicy files to the correct key.

-The [Project Scope Resources and Actions](../RunDeck-Guide.html#project-scope-resources-and-actions) section shows the correct way to authorize Job resources by name:
+The [Project Scope Resources and Actions](../administration/authorization.html#project-scope-resources-and-actions) section shows the correct way to authorize Job resources by name:

     for:
       job: